Skip to main content

 Value exceptions

 Put values on the value exceptions list, if you want to exclude these values.
-You can do this by clicking the Attribute values you want to exclude.
+You can do this by clicking the Attribute values you want to exclude, or by searching them under Add or create an exception.
 Split multiple values using a comma.

 Example: You've set up a redirect based on the brand property, but three brands are missing a landing page in your shop.
-You can remove these from the redirect using the Exception field.
+You can remove these from the redirect using the Value exceptions.

 You have the color red in your product range (and feed).
 When you've set up this redirect, visitors will be redirected to the page /blogs/red.
 This way, you don't have to create a separate redirect for every page.

 The URL replacement dropdown opens another setting.
-The table below lets you replace certain words or symbols.
-In this example, we're replacing a space by a hyphen, because there can't be spaces in a URL.
+This lets you replace certain words or symbols.
+For example, replacing a space (original) by a hyphen (replacement), because there can't be spaces in a URL.
 This allows us to redirect from calvin klein to /brands/calvin-klein.

 NOTE: The conjugations option is not available with property-based redirects.